Advanced Manufacturing Occupation and Competency Framework

 Connecting advanced manufacturing competencies to occupations across the network

 Advanced manufacturing is an important part of the U.S. economy and helps create well-paying skilled-trade jobs for Americans.
 By developing new technologies at home, the U.S. can boost its advanced manufacturing sector and maintain its position as a leader in manufacturing worldwide.
-However, to take advantage of opportunities to reshore U.S. manufacturing, the industry needs to focus on training workers and making sure there is a skilled workforce available.
+However, to take advantage of opportunities to reshore U.S. manufacturing, the industry needs to focus on training workers and ensuring a skilled workforce is available.
+The framework can be downloaded here.

 Cover image of the Manufacturing USA Advanced Manufacturing Occupation and Competency Framework